ModernAppsNinja/TmcNetworkPolicy_LAG-NP6482/readme.md

 ### Step 5: Validate Lab Guide

-If you were able to complete this lab successfully without any significant problems, please sign the validate.md file located in this directory.
+If you were able to complete this lab successfully without any significant problems, please sign the [validate.md](./validate.md) file located in this directory.

-If you encountered any problems, please open an issue ticket on this repository.
+If you encountered any problems or have suggestions or feature requests, please open an issue ticket on this repository.

 If you have any updates or improvements for this lab guide, please open a PR with your updates.